austinphilp/Libreseerr/README.md

 **Change the default password immediately** from the **Users** page after logging in.

 Log in with these credentials to access the web UI.
-The **Settings** page (admin only) lets you configure your Readarr instances:
+The **Settings** page (admin only) lets you configure your server instances:

-- **Ebook Server** - URL and API key for your Readarr instance serving ebooks
+- **Ebook Server** - URL and API key for your Readarr, Bookshelf, or LazyLibrarian instance serving ebooks
-- **Audiobook Server** - URL and API key for your Readarr instance serving audiobooks
+- **Audiobook Server** - URL and API key for your Readarr, Bookshelf, or LazyLibrarian instance serving audiobooks

+Select the **Server Software** dropdown to choose between Readarr, Bookshelf, or LazyLibrarian for each server type.

 Click **Test Connection** to verify each server is reachable, then **Save**.